realazthat/snipinator/README.md

 ## Gotchas

-- **Security:** This tool is not designed to be used with untrusted input.
+- **Security:** This tool is NOT designed to be used with untrusted input.
 It is designed to be used with your own codebase.
-Even so, be careful that your own code won't be doing weird things.
+Even when using your own input, be careful that your own code won't be doing anything that might inadvertently include untrusted input.
 - Be careful to escape `{{` and `}}`,
   or `{%` and `%}` or anything jinja2
   is sensitive to, in the templates.
 You'll have to escape it properly.